-Guinea-Bissau profile - Timeline - BBC News
+Guinea-Bissau profile

 2015 May - International donors pledge more than $1.1bn to help Guinea-Bissau's economy revive after years of instability.

-2015 August - President Jose Mario Vaz sparks a political crisis by sacking Prime Minister Domingos Simoes Pereira in response to a series of disputes between the two men.
+2015-2019 - President Jose Mario Vaz sparks a political crisis by sacking a series of prime ministers in a power struggle with his opponents in the ruling PAIGC.

-2016 November - Umaro Sissoco Embalo becomes the fifth prime minister in little over a year amid a power struggle between President Vaz and opponents in the ruling PAIGC.
+2019 October - The ECOWAS regional grouping and UN Security Council demand that delayed presidential elections go ahead in November as the power struggle continues.